rontarrant/gtkDcoding/docs/_posts/2019-08-23-0064-cairo-vii-drawingarea-animation.md

 The action starts with the `if()` statement when we measure out a length of arc to draw, then add it to the length of arc we already have.
 Then we set up the line width, set up the `arc()` function and do the stroke.

 Pretty simple.
 And, of course, you could do any other drawing in there as well.
-And this not being the 80’s or 90’s, you’d have to pack in a very large crap-load of drawing commands before you slow down the refresh rate.
+And this not being the 80’s or 90’s, you’d have to pack in a very long list of drawing commands before you slow down the refresh rate.

 ## Flipbook Animation